eclipsesrl/design-by-ai/cms/posts/new-feature-directory-of-ai-use-cases.md

 seo:
   noindex: false
-  twitter:title: "New Feature: Directory of AI Use Cases" twitter:card: summary
+  twitter:title: "New Feature: Directory of AI Use Cases" twitter:card: We created a searchable directory of proof of concepts and working
+    use cases of AI generated images and text.
   title: "New Feature: Directory of AI Use Cases"
-  description: W﻿e created proof of concepts and working use cases as
+  description: We created a searchable directory of proof of concepts and working
-    demonstration projects and added to a searchable directory.
-Enjoy! og:title: "New Feature: Directory of AI Use Cases" og:image: /assets/images/screenshot-2022-12-20-at-11.11.49.png
+    use cases of AI generated images and text. og:title: "New Feature: Directory of AI Use Cases" og:image: /assets/images/screenshot-2022-12-20-at-11.11.49.png
 ---
-W﻿e created proof of concepts and working use cases as demonstration projects and added to a searchable directory.
+We created a searchable directory of proof of concepts and working use cases of AI generated images and text.
 [Enjoy](https://aidesigntools.softr.app)